Countly/countly-sdk-documentation/android/next.md

   </div>
 </div>
 <p>
-  <span style="font-weight: 400;">When making requests with an "inclusion" or "exclusion" array, if those arrays are empty or null, they will function the same as an update all request and will update all the values.
+  <span style="font-weight: 400;">When making requests with an "inclusion" or "exclusion" array, if those arrays are empty or null, they will function the same as a <code class="java">dowloadAllKeys</code> request and will update all the values.
 This means it will also erase all keys not returned by the server.</span>
 </p>
 <h2>Getting Stored Remote Config Values</h2>
 <p>